-- 1.1 The application property comprises of an end-of-terrace house which faces northnorth-east on Allan Crescent, Dunipace.
+- 1.1 The application property comprises of an end-of-terrace house which faces north-north-east on Allan Crescent, Dunipace.
 The property is located opposite designated open space, and is attached to No. 32 Allan Crescent to the south-east.
 The rear boundary of the site bounds Nos.
 8-12 Milton Place to the south and south-west, and the Avon Burn to the north-west.
-The site is designated by SEPA as having a lowmedium risk of surface water flooding, and a low-high risk of river flooding.
-A flood wall runs the length of the flank north-west boundary of the site. - 1.2 The proposal seeks retrospective permission for a single storey domestic garage outbuilding in the south-west corner of the application site.
-This outbuilding is intended for personal use associated with the applicant's hobby of stock car racing, and not for commercial use. - 1.3 The structure subject of this application has a single-pitched shallow metal roof and its external concrete block walls are proposed to be finished in smooth cement render.
+The site is designated by SEPA as having a low-medium risk of surface water flooding, and a low-high risk of river flooding.
+A flood wall runs the length of the flank north-west boundary of the site. - 1.2 The proposal seeks retrospective permission for a single storey garage outbuilding in the south-west corner of the application site.
+This outbuilding is intended for use associated with the main house, and not for commercial use. - 1.3 The structure subject of this application has a single-pitched shallow metal roof and its external concrete block walls are proposed to be finished in smooth cement render.
 Its dimensions are 3.40 metres in height at the rear, 4.00 metres maximum height at the front, 11 metres in width, and 11 metres in depth.
 There is a large front garage door and a pedestrian door on the flank wall facing the garden.
-Officers have also observed that there is currently a flue at the south-west corner of the proposal which has not been shown on the drawings.
-This flue is proposed to be removed.